-Spread a layer of crushed ice around your ice box the day or night before you use it.
-A bag of crushed ice costs around $5 – but don’t worry it won’t be wasted.
-By cooling down your icebox and the air inside, in advance, you’re doing half the job of the ice you’ll put in later.
+Spread a layer of crushed ice around your icebox the day or night before you use it.
+By cooling down your icebox and the internal air inside in advance, you’re doing half the job for the ice you’ll add in later.

-Crushed ice is full of space and air which means there isn’t much actual solid ice, so it melts quickly leaving you with an icebox of cold water.
-Block ice is a solid mass of ice.
-It will keep your icebox as cold as crushed ice but won’t melt as quickly.
+Crushed ice is full of air, which means there isn’t a lot of solid ice.
+This means it melts quickly, leaving you with an icebox of cold water.
+On the other hand, block ice is a solid mass.
+It will keep your icebox as cold as crushed ice, but won’t melt as quickly.

-When block ice is unavailable, make your own using ice cream containers or juice bottles, remembering to only part-fill them to allow for expansion.
+You can buy block ice in both soft and hard packs that make handling and packing easy, or as icepacks like those available here.
+Alternatively, you can make your own using ice cream containers or juice bottles, remembering to only part-fill them to allow for expansion.

 Frozen ice blocks – they can be old bottles or ice cream containers if you want – are better than crushed ice.